customerio/customerio-ios/README.md

 // TODO add screenshot showing what version to select.
 This can't be done until PR for identify customer merged in.

-### Initialize the SDK
+## Initialize the SDK

-In order to use any feature of the Customer.io SDK, you need to initialize the SDK so it knows how to act upon your Workspace. *Note: All calls made sent to the Customer.io SDK will be ignored until you initialize the SDK.*
+Before you can use the Customer.io SDK, you need to initialize it.
+Any calls that you make to the SDK before you initialize it are ignored.

-To initialize the SDK, you have 2 options:
+There are two ways to initialize the SDK:

-1. Singleton, shared instance:
+1. Singleton, shared instance (the easy way):

+The shared instance of the SDK is easy to set up.
+When you use the shared instance, you don't need to manage your own instances of Customer.io SDK classes.

 ```swift
 import Cio